 Snug Apartment Near Xlendi Bay

-The photo above is of this area, not of this apartment's location or views.
+The photo above is of the area, not of this apartment's location or views.

 This home will open into a short wide hallway, which leads to the combined dining/living/kitchen area.
 To the right of the hallway and coming off the living room will be a balcony, letting in natural light.
 Going to the back of this property we will first pass the main bathroom and a room currently proposed as a storage area, although perhaps it would serve the new owner nicely as an office or guest bedroom.